Is Mexico A Socialist Country?

 • Rule Of Law – The rule of law includes property rights, judicial effectiveness, and government integrity.

-• Government Size – The government size factor includes tax burden, government spending, and fiscal health.
+• Government Size – The size factor includes tax burden, government spending, and fiscal health.

 • Regulatory Efficiency – Regulatory efficiency factors include business, labor, and monetary freedom.

-• Open Markets – Open market factors include trade, investment, and financial freedom.
+• Open Markets – Market factors include trade, investment, and financial freedom.

 Mexico’s Ranking Of Capitalism And Socialism